SK-EID/smart-id-java-client/README.md

 #### Response Parameters

-The response from a successful dynamic link signature session creation contains the following parameters:
+The response from a successful dynamic-link signature session creation contains the following parameters:

 * `sessionID`: A string that can be used to request the session status result.
 * `sessionToken`: Unique random value that will be used to connect this signature attempt between the relevant parties (RP, RP-API, mobile app).
 * `sessionSecret`: Base64-encoded random key value that should be kept secret and shared only between the RP backend and the RP-API server.

-#### Initiating a Dynamic Link Signature Session Using Semantics Identifier
+#### Examples of initiating a dynamic-link signature session

+##### Initiating a dynamic-link signature session with semantics identifier

 ```java
 // Create the signable data